worldamazing/plan/docs/overview.md

 ### From We to Me: The Great Fragmentation
 For 95% of our existence, the fundamental unit of human survival and identity was the **"We."** We lived as a different kind of human, in small, cooperative, and high-trust groups where social bonds were direct.
 In these environments of **cooperative breeding ("alloparenting"),** a child’s attachment bond was not a fragile, single point of failure with one or two parents.
 It was a **resilient, distributed network** of multiple, caring adults and older peers.
 The "self" was a node in a network, and its well-being was inseparable from the well-being of the whole.

+This long stability was shattered by a single, revolutionary, and ultimately catastrophic technology: agriculture.
+The ability to cultivate land introduced two new and toxic concepts into the human operating system: fixed, defensible property, and the inheritance of that property through a clear bloodline.
+For the first time, long-term survival was no longer a function of the tribe's collective success, but of a single, small family unit's ability to secure its resources against its neighbors.

+This millennia-long stability was shattered by a single, revolutionary, and ultimately catastrophic technology: **agriculture.** The ability to cultivate land introduced two new and catastrophic, toxic bugs into the human operating system: **fixed, defensible property** and the **isolated nuclear unit** required to maintain and inherit it.
+For the first time, long-term survival was no longer a function of the tribe's collective success, but of a single family's ability to secure its resources against its neighbors.

 The shift to large-scale, agricultural societies, just 10,000 years ago, was not just a structural leap.
 It was a **relational collapse.** It was the beginning of **The Great Fragmentation.**

-This new world introduced two catastrophic bugs into our social operating system: **fixed property** and the **isolated nuclear unit.** For the first time, survival was no longer a function of the tribe's success, but of the individual family unit's ability to secure its plot of land.

 This shattered the "We" and gave birth to the **"Me."**